Heart Research Confirms Pet Lover’s Intuition

-If you really want to increase the health effectiveness of loving your pet then, while you’re petting them on the couch (turn off the TV) or outside in the yard, close your eyes, breath through your nose, slow your breathing to a five count in and a five count out, and visualize your breath as coming in and out through your heart.
+If you really want to increase the health effects of loving your pet then, while you’re petting them on the couch (turn off the TV) or outside in the yard, close your eyes, breathe through your nose, slow your breathing to a five-count in and a five count out and visualize your breath as coming in and out through your heart.
 And, of course, feeling love while doing the heart breath is important but that shouldn’t be hard to do.
 We should try this exercise with our fellow humans more often.
 The research shows that it increases coherence, intuition, insight and health.

 So, the next time you’re quietly enjoying your pet’s presence, remember that the heart isn’t simply a muscle that pumps blood.
 It’s much smarter than that.
 Hearts talk, and the positive, invisible energy that they share through our intersecting EMF’s extends well beyond our bodies.
 You and your pets have the ability, through your mutual and proximate expression of unconditional love, to heal and balance each other – and anyone else close by.